nokia/SReXperts/docs/nsp/advanced/57-nsp-netbox.md

 ![Final Event Rule](./images/57-netbox/nb-event-rule-final.png)

 #### Test
 Now you can test!
 Choose a device interface, make a change and test your script.
-Some example changes:

-* Change the Netbox interface state to "disabled" to ensure a Port Connector ICM deployment disables the interface.
-* Change the MTU of a Netbox interface to ensure the Ethernet ICM deployment changes the ethernet MTU.
-* Add an IP address to an existing interface and ensure a Network Interface ICM is created.
-* Delete an interface that already has ICM Deployments, ensure that all three Deployments are removed from NSP.

 /// note
-To access the Netbox interface navigate to `Devices > DEVICE COMPONENTS > Interfaces`.
+To browse and edit device interfaces in NetBox, navigate to `Devices > Device Components > Interfaces`.
 ///

+Some example changes:

+* Change the NetBox interface state to "disabled" to ensure a Port Connector ICM deployment disables the interface.
+* Change the MTU of a NetBox interface to ensure the Ethernet ICM deployment changes the ethernet MTU.
+* Add an IP address to an existing interface and ensure a Network Interface ICM deployment is created.
+* Delete an interface that already has ICM deployments, ensure that all three deployments are removed from NSP.

 ### Solution
 Here is an example solution that can create and update NSP ICM Intents: